wyldphyre/ComicArchive/README.md

 ## To Do

-- Implement handling of arguments for handing the `convert` command, and passing files and folders to be converted.
+- Implement handling a folder as input to the `convert` command.
-- Implement conversion of files from .cbr to .cbz
+- Implement reading of metadata from archives, displaying it to standard out.
+Support multiple archive formats for reading.
-- Implement reading of metadata from archives, displaying it to standard out
+- Implement writing of metadata to archives.
+Only zip files will be supported for writing.